 Things did not slow down for Merkerson in 1990: That year, she appeared in the TV movie Equal Justice, the comedy Loose Cannons with Dan Aykroyd and Gene Hackman, the action-adventure film Navy Seals, and as a guest on NBC's Law & Order.
 On Law & Order, she portrayed a grief-stricken mother in the episode "Mushrooms," in which a botched drug-related crime claims the life of her baby and leaves her son paralyzed.
 In 1993, the producers of Law & Order offered Merkerson a permanent role, slating her to play the tough but wise Lieutenant Anita Van Buren.

-Merkerson's role as Lt.
-Anita Van Buren has brought the actress many personal and professional challenges during her six-year-and-running stay on Law & Order.
-The program raises many important, though delicate, issues about an extremely competent black woman working among a white male majority.
-On several occasions, the show's writers had her character make unlikely mistakes, but Merkerson has always fought to maintain Van Buren's integrity as a highly competent professional.
+Merkerson's role as Lieutenant Van Buren brought the actress many personal and professional challenges during her long run on Law & Order.
+The program raised many important, though delicate, issues about an extremely competent black woman working among a white male majority.
+On several occasions, the show's writers had her character make unlikely mistakes, but Merkerson always fought to maintain Van Buren's integrity as a highly competent professional.

 After 17 years, Merkerson's time on Law & Order ended with the cancelation of the show in 2010.
 Her character was strongly tied in to the show's conclusion, as Lieutenant Van Buren's struggles with cancer are highlighted throughout the final season.